EAkeweje/GPmix/README.md

 - Use the `fit_gmms` method to obtain a collection of GMMs, one for each set of projection coefficients.
 - Use the `get_clustering` method, which aggregates the results from the individual GMMs, to form a consensus clustering.

-For this demonstration, we will identify 3 clusters in the sample dataset.
+For this demonstration, we will identify 3 clusters in the functional data.

 ```python
 model = UniGaussianMixtureEnsemble(n_clusters= 3)